- Feature Links

 Paying Your Municipal Court Fines/Fees Online

-By paying my citation online, I hereby: (1) enter a plea of no contest, waive my right to presentation of a Complaint and waive my right to a jury trial; and (2) acknowledge that pursuant to Art.
-39.14 of the Code of Criminal Procedure, I have certain rights to view documents or information pertaining to my criminal case and I hereby decline to review such information and request that the Court accept my plea and enter Judgment accordingly.
+By Paying my citation online.
+I hereby: (1) enter a plea of no contest, waive my right to presentation of the Complaint and waive my right to a jury trial; and (2) acknowledge that pursuant to Art.
+39.14 of the Code of Criminal Procedure.
+I have certain rights to view documents or information pertaining to my criminal case and I hereby decline to review such information and request that the Court accept my plea and enter Judgment accordingly.

 Please have available your drivers license number, birthdate, and citation number.
-Note: There is a $5.00 convenience fee for transactions up to $100.00 or a 5% convenience fee per transaction with amounts greater than $100.00.
+Note: There is a convenience fee charged for each online transaction.
+These fees are listed under payment details before you submit payment.

 This system will not accept payments if your cases are in warrant status.
-If you wish to clear your outstanding warrant by payment online, you must contact the court at 972 874-3370.
+If you wish to clear you outstanding warrant please contact the court at 972-874-3370 for your options.

 Paying Your Alarm Permit Registration Online

 On October 4, 2010 the Town of Flower Mound approved an alarm revised ordinance that became effective on January 1, 2011.
 Ordinance Chapter 90, established requirements for business and residential monitored burglar alarms.
 To prevent unnecessary emergency response to false alarms, the alarm ordinance was adopted to reduce the number of false alarms and encourage alarm users to maintain the mechanical reliability of and to properly use their alarm equipment.
-Flower Mound has contracted with Alarm Tracking and Billing Services (ATB Services) of Colorado Springs, Colorado to administer the False Alarm Reduction Program.
+Flower Mound has contracted with PM AM Corporation in Dallas, TX to administer the False Alarm Reduction Program.